sajave/QR-App/README.md

 ```

 if yo have troubles you can try ` $ expo start --tunnel`.
 It allows devices outside of your LAN to access the servers without you nedding to change your firewall settings.
-The app is also published in expo so you can go to this link:
+The app is also published in expo so you can go to this link on you expo app:
 <a href='exp://exp.host/@santiagoveiga/QR-app'>exp://exp.host/@santiagoveiga/QR-app</a>

 ## Screenshoots